- It is used to treat or prevent the flu.

 - Loose stools (diarrhea).

-- If you have trouble swallowing this drug, talk with your doctor.
-If your doctor tells you to, you may mix contents of the capsule with a sweet liquid like chocolate syrup, caramel topping, corn syrup, or light brown sugar melted in water.
+- If your child has trouble swallowing this drug, talk with the doctor.
+If the doctor tells you to, you may mix contents of the capsule with a sweet liquid like chocolate syrup, caramel topping, corn syrup, or light brown sugar melted in water.

 - Shake well before use.